cezarysanecki/parking-domain/README.md

 ### Requesting parking spot

-- Request can only be made until they are valid (become reservations)
+- There is limit for requests according to client type:
-- Client can have only one valid request
+    - individual - only one
+    - business - at most five
-- Client can request
-    - any parking spot
+- Client can request any parking spot
     - from class (BRONZE, SILVER, GOLD)
-        - for specified vehicle type
+    - for specified size (1, 2, 4 units)
-        - last until:
-            - vehicle drives away
-            - reservation time has expired
-    - chosen parking spot
-        - whole spot (can park even 4 scooters)
-        - last until:
-            - all vehicles drive away
-            - reservation time has expired
 - Requesting chosen parking spot is available for additional fee
+- Request is not valid reservation
-- Requests can be made and cancelled at any time, except until 3am next day.
+- Request can be made, edited, cancelled until they become valid (become reservations)
+    - this is until 10pm
 - Requests can be made for
     - morning (7:00-17:00)
     - evening (18:00-24:00)